1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It encircles only the continent of Antarctica.

-95. At the poles, the time difference between two longitudes 1° apart is:
+95. At the poles, the time difference between two longitudes 1° apart is_____________.

 A) 4 minutes